sebnilsson/AspNetMvcSeo/README.md

 Tools for SEO in ASP.NET MVC.

 ## Attributes
-The following attributes are available for you Controller-actions:
+The following attributes are available for your Controller-actions:

 - `[SeoCanonicalLink]`: Sets the value for canonical link
 - `[SeoMetaDescription]`: Sets the meta-description